lgsainz/GTM-Audit-Tool/README.md

 ### Chromedriver

 Check what version of Chrome you currently have.
-Download the corresponding webdriver (https://chromedriver.chromium.org/downloads/version-selection).
+[Download](https://chromedriver.chromium.org/downloads) the corresponding webdriver.

 Once you've installed chromedriver, move it to /Users/Shared/chromedriver.
 This isn't mandatory - if you want to place it elsewhere, make sure to modify Line 7 in the code to fit your current path.

-## Running the code
+## How To Run

 You will need to create a config.py file to include credentials and account information.
 The contents of this file should look as follows: